 Oxwall was added to Softaculous software collection on March 31, 2011.
 Oxwall software has a community of users and developers interacting on the Oxwall Market and forum.
 Oxwall users can get support assistance, report bugs and post feature suggestions on the forum moderated by the Oxwall staff.

 You'll only need a CentOS 7 server instance and a root privileges on the user.
-You can switch between sudo user and root user using
+You can switch between sudo user and root user using sudo command.

 Updating the System